Nostalgia Marketing Will Forever Be a Hot (and Profitable) Trend

 Now this is the story all about how — a consistent marketing theme emerged this year.

-I know I can’t be alone in noticing a pattern of content creators pulling from the dusty archives of pop culture.
+I know I can’t be alone in noticing a pattern of content creators pulling from the dusty archives of pop culture over the past few years, heightening around the 2020 pandemic.

-The first example I personally noticed was Airbnb partnering with Blockbuster for a limited-time promo.
+The first example I personally noticed was a few years ago — Airbnb partnering with Blockbuster for a limited-time promo.
 (Still bummed I missed my chance at an overnight stay at the video rental brand’s last retail location in Oregon.)

 Netflix delighted old school fans by adding the Karate Kid continuation Cobra Kai to the library, where it shot to the top ranked spot.

-The Fresh Prince is enjoying an extended moment in the spotlight.
-The prince himself, Will Smith, announced plans to launch a dramatized reboot with another streaming platform, Peacock.
+The Fresh Prince was, at the time, enjoying an extended moment in the spotlight (oh, the highs and lows of celebrity).
+The prince himself, Will Smith, launched a dramatized reboot of his hit sitcom with another streaming platform, Peacock.
 In addition to a partnership with BAPE to release branded merchandise.

-And Kylie Jenner dropped a makeup line themed around the 1966 TV special, Dr. Seuss’ How the Grinch Stole Christmas!.
+And Kylie Jenner dropped a makeup line a few years ago themed around the 1966 TV special, Dr. Seuss’ How the Grinch Stole Christmas!.
 In typical Kylie Cosmetics style, KYLIE X GRINCH sold out in minutes.

-Nostalgia marketing fits perfectly into the Business-During-a-Pandemic Toolbelt.
+Nostalgia marketing fits perfectly into the Business-During-Uncertain-Times Toolbelt.

 Content centered around our fondest memories tugs just the right heartstrings.
-We respond positively to nostalgia marketing in “times like these” because it helps offset our inner tumult and stress.
+We respond positively to nostalgia marketing in during (ongoing, never-ending) “unprecedented times” because it helps offset our inner tumult and stress.

 Safe, warm, cuddly.